Johannes Kepler: Imperial Advisor

-Kepler's primary obligation as imperial mathematician was to provide astrological advice to the emperor.
+Kepler's primary obligation as imperial mathematician was to provide astrological advice to the emperor, Rudolf II.
 Though Kepler took a dim view of the attempts of contemporary astrologers to precisely predict the future or divine specific events, he had been casting well-received detailed horoscopes for friends, family, and patrons since his time as a student in Tübingen.
 In addition to horoscopes for allies and foreign leaders, the emperor sought Kepler's advice in times of political trouble.
 Rudolf was actively interested in the work of many of his court scholars (including numerous alchemists) and kept up with Kepler's work in physical astronomy as well.

 Officially, the only acceptable religious doctrines in Prague were Catholic and Utraquist, but Kepler's position in the imperial court allowed him to practice his Lutheran faith unhindered.
 The emperor nominally provided an ample income for his family, but the difficulties of the over-extended imperial treasury meant that actually getting hold of enough money to meet financial obligations was a continual struggle.
 Partly because of financial troubles, his life at home with Barbara was unpleasant, marred with bickering and bouts of sickness.
 Court life, however, brought Kepler into contact with other prominent scholars (Johannes Matthäus Wackher von Wackhenfels, Jost Bürgi, David Fabricius, Martin Bachazek, and Johannes Brengger, among others) and astronomical work proceeded rapidly.